llarmor1/edge-custom-new-tab/README.md

-# Microsoft Edge Custom New Tab
+# Navigator Custom New Tab

-This is a simple Microsoft Edge addon to override the new tab page with a custom html file
+This is a simple navigator addon to override the new tab page with a custom html file

 Credits to [Mardevour](https://github.com/mardevour)